softwareTestingResearch/pytest-ranking/README.md

 ## License

-Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT)  license, `pytest-tcp` is free and open source software.
+Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT)  license, `pytest-ranking` is free and open source software.

 ## Issues

-If you encounter any problems, please [file an issue](https://github.com/softwareTestingResearch/pytest-tcp/issues) or [pull request](https://github.com/softwareTestingResearch/pytest-tcp/pulls) along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/softwareTestingResearch/pytest-ranking/issues) or [pull request](https://github.com/softwareTestingResearch/pytest-ranking/pulls) along with a detailed description.